Linux Content Index

 VFS Data Structures

-Inode is a critical abstraction which defines a VFS file entry — This represents every file/directory/link in a file system.
+Inode is a critical abstraction which defines a VFS file entry — This represents every file/directory/link within a file system.
 If your file system is like FAT and lacks a clear “inode”, then a translation layer will have to be implemented.
 Eventually it’s about extracting the file information associated with a Linux inode from the file system specific data structure.

 File System Initialization Sequence